Marvel Rivals: MMR Inflation Explained & Fix Tips

 Strategies for Improving MMR

-When facing an MMR deficit, several approaches can help gradually bring it back into alignment:
+When you're dealing with an MMR deficit, several approaches can help gradually bring it back into alignment:

-• Consistent Winning: This is the most fundamental and universally effective method.
-Sustained periods of winning more games than losing directly signal to the system that a player's skill level is increasing or was previously underestimated.
+• Consistent Winning: This is the most direct solution.
+Sustained periods of winning more than you lose directly tells the system your skill level is higher than previously thought.

-• Enhance Individual Performance: In games where individual performance can influence MMR adjustments or RR gains directly, focusing on impactful play is beneficial.
-This means making smart plays, winning crucial duels, and utilizing abilities effectively.
+• Focus on Individual Performance: In games where individual stats can influence MMR or RR directly, concentrate on making impactful plays, winning important duels, and using abilities effectively.

-• Strategic Group Play: Playing with friends who have higher and stable MMR might offer opportunities to increase one's own MMR, provided the group consistently wins against tougher opponents.
+• Strategic Group Play: Playing with friends who have higher, stable MMR might help boost your own MMR, assuming your group consistently beats tougher opponents.

 Avoid the "Fresh Start" Trap